by Rolf Sattler

 Singing, chanting, and music can also transport us beyond meaning and abstraction.
 Joachim-Ernst Berendt published a book entitled “The World is Sound: Nada Brahma” that explores how sound unites everything in the world and thus overcomes the separation and alienation I referred to above.

 And beyond or at the root of sound is silence.
 “Silence means: inside you, you are just spaciousness, uncluttered spaciousness.
 Silence means you have put aside the whole furniture of the [thinking] mind – the thoughts, the desires, the memories, the fantasies, the dreams… You are just looking into existence directly, immediately.
 You are in contact with existence without anything in between you and existence” (Rajneesh 1984, p.
 204).
 “And that silence is the door to the divine” (ibid, p.
-209).
+209) (see more quotes for silence).
 After silence that which comes nearest to expressing the inexpressible is music (Aldous Huxley).

 Mind spans the continuum form the thinking mind to the observing witnessing mind (mindfulness) to the kosmic mind, which is also called divine mind (in Yoga) or undeluded mind (in Tibetan Buddhism) or no-mind (in Zen Buddhism).
 In our culture many or most people seem to be stuck in the thinking mind.
 Although occasionally they may have glimpses of mindfulness and the kosmic mind, they seem to be pulled back into the thinking mind due to our strong cultural conditioning.
 Plato, Aristotle, and subsequent philosophers, who took the prime importance of the thinking mind for granted, have shaped our culture to a great extent.
 Descartes, the highly influential French philosopher, went even further when he declared “Cogito, ergo sum,” which means I think, therefore I am.
 If one has at least an inkling of mindfulness or the kosmic mind, one could turn this statement around and say: I am and I can think and feel and partake in the observing and kosmic mind.